-Blue Bengal variants are rare, and thus, these unusual cats are highly prized animals.
+Blue Bengal variants are rare and are highly prized.
 They have a steel-blue or powder-blue base coat with occasional cream tones and a dark, grey-blue marbled or spotted patterning.
-They will typically have hazel brown or green eyes.
+They typically have hazel brown or green eyes.

 6. Black or Melanistic Bengal Cat

-These prized cats are revered for their resemblance to black panthers and will typically have a base coat with marbled or spotted patterned colors that are almost indistinguishable from each other, giving them an almost solid black appearance.
-The patterns on these cats are usually referred to as “ghost markings,” because other than in bright sunlight, they are virtually invisible.
+These prized cats are revered for their resemblance to black panthers and will typically have a base coat with marbled or spotted patterned colors that are almost indistinguishable, giving them an almost solid black appearance.
+The patterns on these cats are usually called “ghost markings” because they are virtually invisible, other than in bright sunlight.

-While a Bengal’s markings typically fall into two distinct categories — spotted and marbled — there is a wide variety within each category of pattern that Bengals can display.
+While a Bengal’s markings typically fall into two distinct categories—spotted and marbled—there is a wide variety within each pattern category that Bengals can display.
 Spotted variants were the first recognized pattern type, with marbled cats coming soon after.

 7. Spotted Bengal Cat

-A spotted Bengal is the most popular and most recognizable pattern variety, at times closely resembling baby leopards.
-The spots are usually small to medium-sized patterns that are scattered all over the cat’s coat, with large, dark spots on a light background being the most highly prized variation.
-These spots can appear in many different colors and shapes, each with a distinct category described by breeders.
+A spotted Bengal is the most popular and recognizable pattern variety, sometimes closely resembling baby leopards.
+The spots are usually small to medium-sized patterns scattered all over the cat’s coat, with large, dark spots on a light background being the most highly prized variation.
+These spots can appear in many colors and shapes, each with a distinct category described by breeders.